 The first part of the Transform & Duplicate palette has the Transformation tools.
-These tools move, rotate, expand or shrink, and mirror objects.
+These tools move, rotate, expand or shrink, stretch, vector-defined and mirror objects.
 Select the object to transform before selecting a Transformation tool.

 It is possible to copy while transforming objects by holding down the CTRL (Windows) or the OPTION (Macintosh) key while specifying the transformation.